arthurjweaver/wwe-controller-firmware/README.md

 2. Within `loop()`, at (still precise) rates much _slower_ than once-per-second, the firmware:
    - sends and compares system configuration data saved on a (remote or local) "Update Server"
    - checks for firmware updates on the Update Server
-   - monitors a National Weather Service API for alerts, warnings, or advisories (high winds)
+   - monitors a National Weather Service API for alerts, warnings, or advisories (e.g., high winds)

 3. Outside of `loop()`, at rates up to 10000 Hz, `readADCs()` calls "critical" functions which:
    - sample various raw voltages and currents from a 3-phase alternator (wind turbine)